Getting Started

 2. Understand your financial commitment

 Let’s be frank: therapy requires a commitment of both time and money.
 There are no quick fixes, though we take to heart the responsibility to be as effective as possible at New Approaches.
 Many variables impact length of treatment so it’s wise to be prepared with a plan to pay for your treatment over a few months at minimum.
-Our individual therapy rates are currently $165 for an initial evaluation and $130 for sessions after that.
+Our individual therapy rates are currently $175 for an initial evaluation and $135 for following sessions

 Insurance

 We primarily work with clients who are self-pay (paying directly for the service without billing insurance).
 Some of our therapists do accept select insurances.
 If you are using insurance, it is your responsibility to understand your insurance benefits.
 The best way to ensure you have accurate information is to call your health plan yourself.
 Explain that you want to know all the costs associated with your outpatient mental health care.
-New Approaches has providers in-network for MaineHealth employees (and the family members they insure), Maine Community Health Options, Martin’s Point Generation, and US Family Health Plan (please note that we are no longer accepting Anthem/BlueCross members).
+New Approaches has providers in-network for MaineHealth employees (and the family members they insure), Lyra, Maine Community Health Options, Martin’s Point Generation, and US Family Health Plan.

 If we are out of network with your insurance, we can provide you a superbill (a detailed receipt) that you can submit to insurance for reimbursement after we receive your payment.